All Content Copyright 2022. All Rights Reserved

 Bariatric Surgery is commonly known as weight loss surgery.
 As it is quite evident from the term, this surgery is performed to treat obesity surgically.
-It includes variety of procedures that aim to achieve drastic weight loss.We have Bariatric Surgery price information in 7 cities.
+It includes variety of surgical procedures that aim to achieve drastic weight loss.Here is a list of Bariatric Surgery Costs in various cities of India.

 Bariatric surgery procedures can be grouped into 3 main categories.
 These are explained below:

 This technique results to drastic weight reduction by implementing certain physiological malabsorption conditions in the body.
 Earlier, there were three techniques to attain these conditions.
 However, today, only one single method, known as Billiopancreatic diversion is prevalent.

 Billopancreatic Diversion: In this process, large portion of stomach is resected or removed.
 This restricts the intake of food and thereby weight gain.
 To restore normal functioning, upper part of small intestine is also cut, leaving only the duodenum.
 It is here that most chemical reactions are taking place.

 Small intestine is further resected few feet down.
 Finally only the part of small intestine that is connected to large intestine gets attached to the duodenum.
 Thus, as the size of small intestine is quite small, lesser amount of nutrients and calories are absorbed by the body.
 This helps to reduce weight to a large extent.

 This techniques does not tamper with the alimentary canal.
 This deals with gastric volume to bring about early satiety.
 The different surgical methods in this section are listed below:

 Vertical Banded Gastroplasty: This is also known as stomach stapling.
 In this technique, a small stomach pouch is created using staples and band.
 This pouch has a tiny opening at the end.
 This leads to the remainder part of stomach and gastrointestinal tract.